 In Michigan the legal term used for sexual assault or rape is Criminal Sexual Conduct (CSC).
 The following information provides definitions of CSC and the potential consequences.
 A link to the current legal definitions relating to CSC may be found here.
 If the perpetrator is charged with one of these crimes, an advocate at the local rape crisis center can help you better understand the charges and the criminal justice process.

 SAPAC Volunteer Training is an intensive program of 20 hours spread over a two week period.
 Volunteer Training provides pertinent information for students to be effective in their role as SAPAC volunteers (in their respective volunteer program).
 Student volunteers will understand the framework for how their role as a volunteer (and their volunteer program) fit into the larger University comphrensive plan to prevent sexual violence (primary, secondary tertiary).
 This training will provide a foundation for student volunteers to use as a starting point in developing their skills throughout their time volunteering with SAPAC.
-Volunteer Training is a requirement if you are interested in volunteering with the Bystander Intervention and Community Engagement Program, Networking, Publicity, and Activism Program; or Peer Education Program.
+Volunteer Training is a requirement if you are interested in volunteering with the Bystander Intervention and Community Engagement Program; Consent, Outreach, & Relationship Education Program; or Networking, Publicity, and Activism Program.

 The following is a list of suggestions that may help you increase your safety if you are being stalked.
 The goal is to allow the stalker as little personal information about you as possible.
 Since each case of stalking is unique, there is no single list that will ensure complete safety.